mkmat/Z1plus-code/README.md

 (format: id mol type x y z, no charges) that contains the selected chain along with all chains entangled with it.
 Note that the generated data file contains unfolded coordinates by default.
 In this new data file, all atoms and bonds of the original chains have type 1.
-By default, the name of the created data file is entangled-with-chain-<ChainId>.data If the script is called without arguments, it returns the following description.
+By default, the name of the created data file is entangled-with-chain-ChainId.data If the script is called without arguments, it returns the following description.

     ChainID